adrobinoga/zk-protocol/sections/access.md

 (<): Little endian format.

-The valid groups field indicates how many groups are included in the current combianation, if that number is less than 5, then the unused values are set to 0.
+The `valid groups` field indicates how many groups are included in the current combianation, if that number is less than 5, then the unused values are set to 0.

+### Example ###

+This is a reply of a get unlock combination command:

+	00000000: 50 50 82 7D 10 00 00 00  D0 07 B5 93 12 63 5D 00  PP.}.........c].
+	00000010: 07 01 02 00 00 00 02 00                           ........

+The combination 7 only has two groups, 1 and 2.

 ## Set Unlock Combination ##

-To set an unlock combination send the command CMD_ULG_WRQ.
+To set an unlock combination send the command `CMD_ULG_WRQ`.

 	> packet(id=CMD_ULG_WRQ, <comb grps>)
 		> packet(id=CMD_ACK_OK)
 	> packet(id=CMD_REFRESHDATA)
 		> packet(id=CMD_ACK_OK)

-Where the data field comb grps, has the same fields of the response for the get unlock combination command.
+Where the data field `comb grps`, has the same fields of the response for the get unlock combination command.

 ## Get Group Info ##

-To request parameters of a group, like the timezones, verify style and valid holidays flag, send the CMD_GRPTZ_RRQ command:
+To request parameters of a group, like the timezones, verify style and valid holidays flag, send the `CMD_GRPTZ_RRQ` command:

 	> packet(id=CMD_GRPTZ_RRQ, <grp req>)
 		> packet(id=CMD_ACK_OK, <grp settings>)

-Where the grp req has the following fields:
+Where the `grp req` has the following fields:

 |Name		|Description	|Value[hex]	|Size[bytes]	|Offset		|
 |---		|---		|---		|---		|---		|
 |group no	|Group number.	|varies		|1		|0		|
 |		|Fixed.		|zeros		|7		|1		|

-The response data field, grp settings, has the following fields:
+The response data field, `grp settings`, has the following fields:

 |Name		|Description						|Value[hex]	|Size[bytes]	|Offset		|
 |---		|---							|---		|---		|---		|